 The sheer size of the country means that there is no danger in pigeonholing what is essentially ‘American’ because each of the 50 states are so diverse – you have the vast metropolis of New York City; the Great Lakes in the West; the sunny South and its backwater swamps; to the Great Plains in the centre and the Rockies; not forgetting California and the Pacific Northwest.
 Oh, and of course Hawaii – how I’d like to be in Honolulu sipping cocktails…

 I’ve been to the USA several times – but nearly not enough!
-I went to Florida as a tween, stayed in New York twice, and last year celebrated my hubby’s 40th in Las Vegas .
-And, it’s since that last trip, I’ve realised that I could quite possibly spend the next 20 years of my life exploring the rest of this vast country because there are still so many places I want to see including:
+I went to Florida as a tween, stayed in New York twice, and have had the opportunity to go to Las Vegas on two occasions.
+And, it’s since that last trip, I’ve realised that I could quite possibly spend the next 20 years of my life exploring the rest of this vast country because there are still so many places I want to see.
+Here is my USA bucket list:

 New England Road Trip